MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 A new operational report will be available in public preview to help troubleshoot errors and conflicts for configuration profiles that have been targeted to devices.
 The **Assignment failures** report will show a list of configuration profiles for the tenant and the number of devices in a state of error or conflict.
 Using this information, you can drill down to a profile to see a list of devices and users in a failure state related to the profile.
 Additionally, you can drill down even further to view a list of settings and setting details related to the cause of the failure.
 You have the ability to filter, sort, and search across all of the records throughout the report.
 This report will be available in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Devices** > **Monitor** > **Assignment failures (preview)**.
 For more information about reports in Intune, see [Intune reports](../fundamentals/reports.md).

 ### Reporting updates for Windows Virtual Desktop VMs<!--5736314 -->
-The following settings will show display as **Not applicable** in the Policy reports:
+The following settings will display as **Not applicable** in the Policy reports:
 - BitLocker settings
 - Device encryption
 - Defender Application Guard settings